 Conferences aren’t merely a space to learn or share.
 It’s a space to solve!
 Join your fellow BECC Attendees to collectively grapple and brainstorm solutions to real world challenges.
 BECC brings together a global collective of leading researchers, advocates and scientists.
 Who better to tackle the pressing challenges in real time to advance change?
 Tap into the collective experience of BECC Attendees and help solve some of the real-world challenges we face in this moment.
 Our Solutions Sessions are the platform.
 You are the solution.

-Hosted by Reuven Sussman, ACEEE
+- Moderator: Dr. Reuven Sussman, ACEEE

 Hosted by Kate Williamson, Rare